Could ocean water one day completely disappear?

 Five great oceans!

 Oceans are the result of complex geological, chemical and atmospheric processes which have operated over millions of years.
-When Earth formed about 4.6 billion years ago, gases like water vapor escaped from molten rock.
+When Earth formed regarding 4.6 billion years ago, gases like water vapor escaped from molten rock.
 By condensing, this steam helped to form the first bodies of water.
 Over time, precipitation and runoff from the continents helped fill these bodies of water, creating the oceans we know today.

 There are generally five major oceans: the Atlantic, Indian, Pacific, Arctic and Antarctic.
 These vast bodies of water cover approximately 71% of the Earth’s surface and contains almost 97% of our planet’s total water.